thesilican/its-not-commando/docs/GettingStarted.md

 This project works best with **[Typescript][typescript]**, a typed super-set of javascript.
 All examples will be given in Typescript.
 But it works just as well using javascript.

-**If you are using typescript**, you must ensure that you have `"target": "es6"` (or higher) in your `tsconfig.json`.
+**If you are using typescript**, you must ensure that you have `"target": "es2017"` (or higher) in your `tsconfig.json`.
 This project requires ES6 features, specifically ES6 classes.
+It also requires `async` and `await`, which are available in es2017.

 ## How it works